skizhak/charts/README.md

         container: '#cpumemChart', // Chart container.
         components: [ // Array of child components.
           {
             type: 'compositeY', // Component type.
 Let's use composite-y component to render line chart.
+Refer wiki for more details on component.
             config: {
               plot: {
                 x: {
-                  accessor: 'ts', // Field name to use on x
+                  accessor: 'ts', // Accessor key from dataset to plot x axis
                   label: 'Time' // Label to be displayed },
-                y: [
+                y: [ // Array of plottable accessors on Y axis {
-                  {
-                    accessor: 'mem', // Field name to us  e on y
+                    accessor: 'mem', // Accessor key from the dataset.
                     chart: 'line' // Type of the chart }
                 ]